Nevvman18/rs41-nfw/README.md

 * **User-friendly** firmware and IDE allows users to easily customimze the device operation
 * Weather station mode, supporting APRS WX report, constant coordinates
 * Fox hunting mode, with CW and FM audio beacons
-* Flight controling algorithms.
-Ability to rapidly send packets when below set altitude.
-Data analysis and debug sent via APRS extended packets every set interval
+* Flight controlling algorithms, including the ability to rapidly send packets when below a set altitude, to capture the lowest frames on descent
 * Automatic calibration modes for temperature and humidity sensors on the silver boom, ground-check procedures, humidity module reconditioning.
 Ability to further improve accuracy by manually calibrating the readings
-* Dedicated **RS41-NFW Ground Control Software**, for simple and detailed pre-flilght things
+* **Onboard pressure sensing** via the original Vaisala **RPM411** BARO-CAP board (RS41-SGP), or a built-in pressure estimation when no sensor is fitted
+* **Atmospheric ozone sounding** with the Vaisala **OIF411** ECC instrument over the XDATA port - full telemetry decoded and transmitted to ground
+* **Data Recorder** - extended diagnostic telemetry (GPS quality, flight statistics, thermal/heater state) sent as extra Horus V3 pages at a set interval
+* **Intelligent GPS management** on the M10-based new boards - automatic constellation, power and tracking optimisation, u-blox Super-S, and a radio-silence cold-start booster on all boards
+* **GPS-clock synchronised scheduler** - every transmission mode fires on a precise, configurable time slot aligned to the top of the hour
+* Dedicated **[RS41-NFW Sounding Software](#rs41-nfw-sounding-software)** ([nfw.flada.ovh](https://nfw.flada.ovh)) - a browser-based firmware builder and ground station, so no Arduino IDE or toolchain setup is needed
 * And many more